barihari/design-portfolio/content/about.md

-      Within 3 weeks of completing the coding bootcamp, I received an offer from Launch That as an intern dev.
+      Within 3 weeks of completing the coding bootcamp, I received an offer from Launch That as an intern developer.
 As an intern, imposter syndrome dawn upon me, but I trusted myself through the process and moved up the ranks to Front-End Developer, Product Designer, and now Design System Lead.

       ## When I'm not designing...